RHEcosystemAppEng/kong-discovery/mesh-multi-zone/kong-mesh-multi-zone.md

 ## Create ClusterIP services

-For Openshift we going to replace the `LoadBalancer` service with `ClusterIP` and then expose them through routes.
+For Openshift we are going to replace the `LoadBalancer` service with `ClusterIP` and then expose them through routes.

 ```bash
 oc delete svc kong-kong-proxy